 It occurred to me that I was a spectator.
 I would watch TV, watch a movie, read a book, go see a sporting event or theatre performance, everything involved watching or reading about other people doing something.
 Going out to eat had somehow become something to DO.
 I used to go for bike rides with friends, have a weekly racquetball game, take a dance lesson, all of which, one by one, had just sort of stopped as I got older.
 I was watching life go by, while I sat on the sidelines.

-The next day launched my all out attack on fat, and THIS time, I meant business!
-I began working out with home workout videos, and found a great personal trainer.
-I found weight training, like some people find religion, as it was that life changing to me.
-Any other times I had tried to work fitness into my life, I had only tried cardio, and since you can’t outrun the fork, made little progress.
+The next day launched my all-out attack on fat, and THIS time, I meant business!
+I began working out with home workout videos and found a great personal trainer.
+I found weight training, like some people find religion, as it was that life-changing to me.
+One of my friends even told me about a ninja warrior gym.
+She said that it’s good fun and it helps people to lose weight.
+Apparently, they also offer franchising opportunities too, so if they don’t have one near you, there could be one coming soon!
+If any of you are interested, information on pricing is available here.
+Anyway, my friend told me she’d recently been and was really impressed by the classes.
+It was difficult for me to find time to go though, I really had to try and work fitness into my life.
+I had only tried cardio, and since you can’t outrun the fork, I made little progress.
 I went grocery shopping to stock up on some healthier food options.
 I try to eat lean proteins (chicken breast, fish, bison), complex carbs (steal cut oatmeal, brown rice), green veggies (kale, salads, & broccoli), and healthy fat choices (avocado & salmon).

 1. Remind yourself, “You’re no busier than a fit person.”
 We’re all busy.

 2. Make your workouts like “brushing your teeth,” something you just do without question.